ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Sunny, with a high near 91.
-South southwest wind 13 to 17 mph, with gusts as high as 30 mph.<br></div>
+         <h3>This Afternoon</h3>Sunny, with a high near 93.
+South southwest wind around 10 mph, with gusts as high as 30 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms between 8pm and 11pm, then showers and thunderstorms between 11pm and 4am.
 Partly cloudy,
          with a low around 69.
-West wind 7 to 17 mph, with gusts as high as 29 mph.
+West wind 7 to 15 mph, with gusts as high as 29 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">